Thinking of solo travel but not sure where to start? START HERE!

 Elephant tourism is a growing industry and, as such, there are a lot of ruthless practices that may be taking place either behind the scenes or even in broad daylight.
 Taking the time to get some in-depth information about where you are going and how the animals are treated could be the difference between ongoing cruelty or a change in attitudes and better protection for these gentle, human-like mammals.

 Elephant riding and sanctuaries that chain animals and attempt to control them using bullhooks and fear are still far too prevalent.
-Spending a little time to research where you want to go and asking probing questions will help weed out those who are still making money off the misery of animals and ultimately eliminate such practices.
+Spending a little time to research where you want to go and ask probing questions will help weed out those who are still making money off the misery of animals and ultimately eliminate such practices.

 That way we all have a better chance of witnessing the true beauty and spirit of an elephant.